• Skip to main content

 If you’re looking for somewhere to stay before taking the ferry to Cumberland Island, the St. Mary’s/Jacksonville KOA is the perfect place.
 Not only do they have cabins and traditional campsites, but they also have air-conditioned teepees with televisions and real beds.
 You also get free breakfast and use of their pool, mini-golf course, and playground.

-Getaway is just outside of Atlanta and the 21 onsite tiny houses have everything you need for a comfortable stay and are pet-friendly.
-Some cabins have bunk beds and all have a kitchenette and fire pit for cooking meals.
+Postcards is just outside of Atlanta, and the 21 onsite tiny houses have everything you need for a comfortable stay and are pet-friendly.
+Some cabins have bunk beds, and all have a kitchenette and fire pit for cooking meals.
 There’s a full bathroom with a shower as well as a heater.

 If you’re looking for even more places to go glamping in Georgia, check out the many options in Georgia State Parks and this article on 365 Atlanta Traveler.